maxim-zgardan/saga-choreography/README.md

 Let's say there are four different microservices to take care of this flow.
 An order microservice which handles the customer orders.
 A payment microservice which handles payments for the orders.
-An inventoryDto microservice which updates the inventoryDto once orders are placed.
+An inventory microservice which updates the inventoryDto once orders are placed.
 A delivery microservice which deals with delivering the orders.

 **Implementation approach**